CodeWringer/ambersteel/documents/en/species/human/cultures/kettgardian/kettgardian.md

 They're rough folk.
 Domestic violence is common, so are inequality and bigotry.
 The nobility are generally to blame for it all.
 They live in the tallest spires of the great fortresses, while the poor toil in the treacherous mines or arid fields.

+Kettgardians are also a very pragmatic folk.
+Both in costume and mannerisms, they prefer functional and to the point over ornate and roundabout.

 The honor of the family reflects upon the individual, and vice-versa.
 As such, family clans are very tight-knit communities and alliances between houses carefully crafted through marriages.
+Being very patriarchical, the lord of the house enjoys the utmost respect.
+Failing to pay sufficient homage to the lord can start wars.

 Where others see a treacherous mountain range, Kettgardians see a fine place for a sprawling city.
 And it will be so, until proven otherwise.
 Considering Kettgardian stubbornness, that would take quite some convincing, too.